Home

 Travel Alberta

 Banff doesn't just mean grand hotels; camping on Tunnel Mountain offers you the best of both worlds.
 Wake up to the fresh mountain air and walk or take a short bus ride downhill to enjoy a hot coffee and hot mountain breakfast at one of the many little coffee shops or restaurants.
 After breakfast you can take a stroll down picturesque Banff Avenue and try some fudge and elk droppings (the chocolate version!!) along the way.
 Need souvenirs?
 You don't have to look far.
 Quality mountain clothes and equipment are at your fingertips.
 Need some new hiking boots or a new mountain bike?
-Or maybe a new snowboard or the lastest in skis?
+Or maybe a new snowboard or the latest in skis?
 You've come to the right place.

 Known as the "Highest Town in Canada", Banff is located 1,384 meters (4,540 feet) above sea level with a population of about 7000 inhabitants.
 In the summer months, it is said that there can be up to 40,000 people!
 Luckily, many of these people are up for the day, or weekend and are looking at what they can do, not only in the town, but also in the national park (6,641 sq km or 2,564 sq mi.), so this number of people is not that noticeable.
 Is the town busy?
 Yes, I would recommend getting up early and making the most of the morning hours.
 The days of summer are long in the mountains, with the sun going down after 9!
 Then the Banff nightlife begins - which is also referred to as the 'wildlife'.